 A bevel cut needs to be angled horizontally on the plane of the work material.
 In this case, the bevel changes the angle of the edge board unlike the process of creating a miter cut.

-Just from taking a look at the two different cuts you may not be able to tell their difference immediately until you take a closer look.
-One way that you could tell a miter cut apart from a bevel cut, is by identifying where the cut was made on your workpiece.
+Just from looking at the two different cuts, you may not be able to immediately tell the difference until you take a closer look.
+One way that you could tell a miter cut apart from a bevel cut is by identifying where the cut was made on your workpiece.

-Miter Cuts: Tips for Making & Using them
+Miter Cuts: Tips For Making & Using Them

-When you are getting ready to make a miter cut, you need to make sure that you use a blade that is sharp.
-If it is not sharp then you will not be able to acquire a smooth cut.
-When the blade is really sharp, you want to force the wood or apply extra pressure to it in order for it to cut through properly.
+When you’re making a miter cut, you need to be sure that you use a sharp blade.
+If it’s not sharp, you won’t able to get a smooth cut.
+On the other hand, when the blade is really sharp, you want to force the wood or apply extra pressure to it in order to cut through properly.

 Application Uses of Miter and Bevel Cuts